Starbucks responds after video of arrest in Philly store goes viral

 Philadelphia police also tweeted that they are aware of the incident at the location at Spruce and South 18th streets and they are conducting an internal investigation.

-The DA's office said it declined charges due to lack of evidence that a crime was committed.
+The DA's office said it declined to pursue charges because of lack of evidence that a crime was committed.